 PHASE IV - Back Exercises - Preventing a Recurrence

 Recurrence of lower back pain can occur.
 The main reason it is thought to recur is due to insufficient rehabilitation.
 In particular, poor compliance with deep abdominal core muscle exercises.
 You should continue a version of these back exercises routinely a few times per week.
 Your physiotherapist will assist you in identifying the best exercises for you to continue indefinitely.

 There are many treatment options that your physiotherapist will discuss with you in the treatment of your lower back pain.
-Treatment varies based upon the source of your individual back pain symptoms.
+Treatment varies based on the source of your individual back pain symptoms.
 Fortunately, researchers report a 95% resolution of back pain within 12 months.
 This can be fast-tracked by physiotherapy and exercises, or in some severe cases, spinal surgery.
 Luckily less than 1% of back pain sufferers will require spinal surgery.

 A back brace or corset can provide excellent relief for most lower back pain and sciatica sufferers.
 Those who gain the most benefit are those who find their pain eases when they wrap/bind a towel or sheet (folded-lengthwise) tightly around their stomach and lower back.
 If this simple test eases your back pain, you should use a back brace in the short-term.
 Back braces and strong deep core muscles help to avoid a recurrence in the future.

 Back braces are available via the following web link: Back Braces

 Acupuncture has been an effective source of pain relief for over 5000 years.
 While we do not fully understand how it works, acupuncture can assist you back pain relief.
 Ask your physiotherapist for advice as most of our PhysioWorks physiotherapists have acupuncture training.